 12. Find purpose

-Although it's commonly stated that millennial employees are motivated by purposeful work, it's really true of nearly all employees.
+Although it's commonly stated that millennial employees are motivated by purposeful work, that's really true of most employees.
 We met with Imperative's Arthur Woods, who explained why purpose is a vital factor in employee motivation, and how to help share and express that purpose.

 Erica Dhawan echoed Arthur's advice in an article about motivation that she wrote for The Muse.
 She explains why it's so important to take time to explain the purpose behind the work you do: